-“You pass your last psych eval, Briggs?
+“Did you pass your last psych eval, Briggs?
 Because that type of grin has no place at a murder scene.”
-He tossed the key over to Briggs.
+He tossed the key over to the ETR member.
 “And yes, let’s get this over with quickly.
-We’ve got a missing woman…”
+We’ve got a missing woman.”

 “So, who’s the girl?”
 Briggs cut him off.

-Before entering unit 701, Gregson made sure to brief the ERT fully on the situation.
+Before entering unit 701, Gregson and Briggs briefed the ERT fully on the situation.
 They knew the blood coming through the ceiling was a mix of doorman Jackson Penn and the tenant Derrick Ashton.
-The coroner’s best guess was that some kind of animal bit the tenant and gruesomely ripped apart the doorman.
-From the photos already taken upstairs, both Gregson and Briggs were not remotely convinced.
+The coroner’s best guess was that some kind of animal or animals bit the tenant and gruesomely ripped apart the night watchman.
+Their canine unit had picked up a scent in the bushes below, leading to the park across the street.
+Gregson and Briggs were not remotely convinced from the photos already taken upstairs.
 Both men were seasoned hunters and knew that nothing this close to the city had the ferocity and strength to inflict that much damage on an adult human male.
-The doorman’s head was partially severed from his body, and his torso shredded into pieces.
+The doorman’s head was partially severed from his body, and his torso was shredded into pieces.
 But where was the missing girl?
-Was she the killer or just another body now waiting to be discovered?
-The only evidence of her being there were smaller shoe prints left on the hardwood floor and some bloody handprints around the scene that were too small to match either of the male victims.
+Was she part of it or just another body now waiting to be discovered?
+The only evidence of her being there was smaller shoe prints left on the hardwood floor and some bloody handprints around the scene that were too small to match the two male victims.
 Whoever or whatever it was, had smashed its way through the sliding glass panel, leaving some sort of dissolved residue and a few bits of hair.
 This information gave some support to the possible animal theory but not enough.
 The way the balcony door had broken outwards and no signs of blood found in any of the stairwells provided a second theory.
-Gregson suspected that the killer, animal, or missing woman may still be waiting just beyond the door that the ERT waited patiently to breach.
+Gregson suspected that the killer, animals, or missing woman may still be waiting just beyond the door that the ERT waited patiently to breach.

-With the team now upstairs, Gregson swiped the radio headset from the table and placed it in his ear, switching over to the same channel as the ERT.
+The team was now upstairs.
+Gregson swiped the radio headset from the table and placed it in his ear before switching over to the same channel as the ERT.
 “I’ll be watching the security feed from the lobby.
 There’s a camera set up in the hallway by the unit door.
 Briggs, get your team in place and wait for my order.
 I want you and Johnson to go in first, followed by Dixon, Forbes, and Daniels.
 You know the layout.
-Five officers in and the rest of you wait in the hallway.
+Five officers in, and the rest of you wait in the hallway.
 Only enter if backup is needed.
 I repeat, only as a backup.
 I don’t want the scene contaminated, or forensics will have a field day.”
 Gregson sighed, relieved merely to be moving forward with what he already felt to be a long night.

 Briggs’ team was the best of the best.
 He had been in the military a decade before the fifteen years he was currently serving with the Victoria Police force.
 After three tours overseas, a desk job or cruiser wouldn’t have been a comfortable transition for someone who had seen as much as he had.

 Tall and lanky, Johnson was the newest member to join the ERT in the last year.
-Unlike Briggs, Johnson had only been with the Victoria Police for five out of his twenty-five years on this earth.
-Briggs had been mentoring the young man since he joined the ERT and was confident in Gregson’s choice to send him in as second.
-Briggs told him that if he went military, Special Forces would be an excellent place for a guy who possesed the skill for the kill.
+Unlike Briggs, Johnson had only been with the Victoria Police for five out of his twenty-seven years on this earth.
+Since he joined the ERT, he mentored the young man and was confident in Gregson’s choice to send him in as his second.
+Briggs told him that if he went military, Special Forces would be an excellent place for a guy who possessed the skill for the kill.
 He failed to notice how this statement had always made Johnson very uneasy.
-Gregson hoped Johnson’s marksman skills wouldn’t be needed, and that it was just a blown over table from the winter storm.
+Gregson hoped the kids’ marksman skills wouldn’t be needed and that it was just a blown-over table from the winter storm.

-It didn’t take them long to get into place, poised in the hallway with weapons angled, ready to go as soon as the word was given.
-Briggs pressed on the mic for his radio headset, “Ready.”
+It didn’t take them long to get into place, poised in the hallway with weapons angled, prepared to go as soon as the word was given.
+Briggs pressed on the mic for his radio headset, “Ready and waiting.”